anvarhaseeb/BMI-and-dumbbell-curl-rep-counter/README.md

 # BMI-and-dumbbell-curl-rep-counter
 The instrucions:
-You can edit .env file for setting new firebase databases.
+You can edit .env file for setting new firebase database.

 The UI of the web-app:
 ![Screenshot_20230228_100014](https://user-images.githubusercontent.com/56551899/236662131-8c2f75c6-b670-4ad4-8117-bb8cbfc08128.png)